lnis-uofu/OpenFPGA/docs/source/manual/file_formats/clock_network.rst

 The following syntax are applicable to the XML definition tagged by ``switch_point``.
 Note that a number of switch points can be defined under each clock spine ``spine``.

+.. note:: Use the coordinate of switch block to define switching points!

 .. option:: tap="<string>"

   Define which clock spine will be tapped from the current clock spine.